- →Employed groomers earn $25K–$45K/year; independent operators earn $45K–$85K+

 What actually separates $35,000 groomers from $85,000 groomers

 How many add-ons they sell.
-High earners offer and consistently sell add-on services.
-This requires a system for suggesting them, not just hoping clients ask.
+High earners consistently offer and sell add-on services.
+This requires a system for suggesting them — not just hoping clients ask.

 The honest income ceiling for independent groomers